mathcale/rpi-smart-doorbell/README.md

 ## How it works?

 First we need to listen for interactions with the button plugged on GPIO port `17`.
-Then, when the button has a `HIGH` value (represented as a binary `1`), we invoke `raspistill` via the `pi-camera-connect` module to take a picture and stored it locally and then upload to Cloudinary.
+Then, when the button has a `HIGH` value (represented as a binary `1`), we invoke `raspistill` via the `pi-camera-connect` module to take a picture, store it locally and upload to [Cloudinary](https://cloudinary.com/).
 With that done, a message is sent to a private Discord channel through a Webhook that will show who's at the door.

 ## Hardware